Insomniac (Green Day album): Title and artwork

 Before the name Insomniac was decided on, the band considered naming the album Jesus Christ Supermarket and Tight Wad Hill.
 Insomniac was originally the working title song for "Brain Stew" on demo.
 After visiting collage artist Winston Smith for the album cover, Billie Joe Armstrong asked him how he managed to make such intricate pieces in such short times.
 Smith answered: "It's easy for me.
 I am an insomniac."
 Armstrong himself has said that the album title comes from his own insomnia, after having been woken up frequently during the night due to his son's screams.
 Armstrong also mentions his insomnia from the perspective of methamphetamine use in the song "Brain Stew".

 The collage on the album cover was created by Smith and is called God Told Me to Skin You Alive, a reference to the Dead Kennedys song "I Kill Children".
 The cover art contains an image (the dentist) that was originally used in a collage featured in the inside cover art of Dead Kennedys' album Plastic Surgery Disasters (1982).
 Smith knew drummer Tré Cool from Green Day's time at Lookout!
 Records and told Cool that if he ever needed album artwork that he should call him.
 The cover art features several hidden images: a naked woman, three fairies, and several other ghostly faces in the flames.
 There are also three skulls on the entire album cover and back, one for each member of Green Day.
 One of the skulls requires the viewer to tilt the piece at an angle.
 The hidden skull is taken from Hans Holbein's 1533 painting The Ambassadors.
 Green Day's version, however, is slightly different from the original, with the woman holding Armstrong's iconic Sonic Blue Fernandes imitation Stratocaster rather than an acoustic guitar.
+In the back cover, the setting is inside a 1950s house.
+Through a window, you could see the house is on fire, but the people inside are unalarmed with some of them engage in activities such as a man hugging a tarsier, a boy feeding a monkey while a WW-II era soldier (originally from 1944 Pennsylvania Railroad magazine advertisement illustration "On their Way") hands an M1A1 Thompson submachine gun to him, a housewife serving cream, and an unbothered woman doing her makeup.